 The Bigfork Food Bank acquires food in several ways; purchases from local grocery stores; grocery rescue from local stores; purchases of food and donated food from the Montana Food Bank Network; and donations from local residents, including churches, businesses and individuals.
-Other food banks in the Flathead Valley share surplus food donated by supermarkets in Kalispell.
+Other food banks in the Flathead Valley share surplus food donated by local supermarkets.

 Twice each month, eligible clients are invited to select from a wide variety of available foodstuffs, including staples such as rice, flour, sugar, eggs, milk, pasta, cereal, peanut butter, meat and bread.
 Fresh produce is always available.
 Personal education and recipe exchanges help clients learn to plan and maintain healthy diets.

 Twice each month in the winter months, clients may receive a moderate amount of wood for assistance with home heating.
 All wood is donated, and all labor is volunteered.
 We salute Toni and Pete for all their hard work.
 The Bigfork food bank on the only food bank in Montana that provides wood to the community.